Skip to content

 3. Add environment variables

 Before you can use Indiekit, some extra configuration values that only you and your server can see need to be set.
-Look on your host for environment (or configuration) variables, and add the following values:
+Look on your host for environment variables, and add the following values:

 SECRET